cilium/cilium/Documentation/gettingstarted/aws.rst

       AWS_SECRET_ACCESS_KEY: ""
       AWS_DEFAULT_REGION: ""

-To encode in base64, the following script can be used:
+The base64 command line utility can be used to generate each value, for example:

 .. parsed-literal::